Tiberias & the Sea of Galilee

 Its spectacular mosaic floor features:

-A southern panel showing the Temple in Jerusalem with Jewish symbols: a menorah, shofar, and arba minim (four species).
+- A southern panel showing the Temple in Jerusalem with Jewish symbols: a menorah, shofar, and The Four Species (Arba’at HaMinim) used during the Jewish holiday of Sukkot.

 The synagogue is often called the “Severus Synagogue” after a Greek inscription on the mosaic’s northern side that reads: